-Geriatric doctors, also called geriatricians, specialize in caring for ag ing adults who often have complex medical issues.
-They focus particularly on keeping you functional and helping you maintain your quality of life.
+Geriatricians are regular doctors who have additional training in treating older adults, especially those ages 65 years and up, who often have complex medical issues.
+They focus on keeping you functional and helping you maintain your quality of life.
 Geriatric doctors understand caregivers' roles and work with family members, too.

 What Does a Geriatric Doctor Do?